 To address these issues, CARE has designated specific staff members to ensure coordination and understanding between CARE and local partner staff.
 There is ongoing dialogue through a committee of partners working with Iraqis, and a committee has been established that meets monthly and shares experiences, best practices and challenges and identifies the supported needed from CARE.
 A CARE staff member attends the committee.
 CARE has also provided institutional capacity-building and mentoring support that focuses on developing the skills and knowledge of local partner staff in financial and administrative systems, developing assessment systems and vulnerability criteria, proposal development and funding and internal governance structures.
 Iraqi community mobilisers and outreach workers have been trained, and efforts have been made to ensure the more equitable provision of assistance to reflect the needs of the local community through more flexible funding agreements.
 Partnership agreements have been reviewed and revised in conjunction with local partners to reflect their concerns, and CARE regularly reviews its relationships and work with local partners.

-CARE’s experience of working with local charities to provide community-based humanitarian assistance to Iraqi refugees holds a number of important lessons for INGOs seeking to work in Jordan or the Middle East more widely.
+CAREs experience of working with local charities to provide community-based humanitarian assistance to Iraqi refugees holds a number of important lessons for INGOs seeking to work in Jordan or the Middle East more widely.+Discussions with colleagues suggest that the structure of local organisations and their relationship to their local community is very similar in Lebanon, Syria, Palestine and Egypt.
 In particular before entering into partnerships it is important that both parties are very clear about their expectations and discuss where and if there can be flexibility in funding agreements.
-Similarly, CARE’s work has highlighted the danger of making assumptions, especially around shared understandings of goals and priorities.
+Similarly, CAREs work has highlighted the danger of making assumptions, especially around shared understandings of goals and priorities.
 In some cases this is exacerbated by translation issues and misunderstandings of core concepts and terms.

 Finally, institutional change and capacity-building require long-term engagement and investment, which may be difficult to achieve in a humanitarian context.
 Nonetheless, INGOs are far more likely to enter into successful partnerships with local organisations if they have pre-established and ongoing relationships with them, or if the local partner is assured that the relationship will extend beyond short-term emergency funding.